Preventing abuse in a home care setting

 Personal and interpersonal reasons

 Some people are, by nature, easily irritated and tense.
-However, other personal reasons can also play a part – for example, if someone has experienced abuse themselves, if the relationship was already strained before the need for care arose, or if the caregiver role has been taken on due to a feeling of obligation or for financial reasons.
+However, other personal reasons can also play a part – for example, if someone has experienced abuse themselves, or if the relationship was already strained before the need for care arose.
+The caregiver role may have been taken on due to a feeling of obligation or for financial reasons.
 Excessive alcohol consumption by the caregiver can also increase the likelihood of abusive behavior.

-Sometimes, the relationship changes once a person is in need of care – for example, because roles change and parents who have always valued their independence are now dependent on the help of their (adult) children.
+Sometimes, a care situation also changes interpersonal relationships – for example, because roles change and parents who have always valued their independence are now dependent on the help of their (adult) children.
 When people are in need of care, feelings such as helplessness, shame or distress may also be the reason why they behave aggressively.

 Difficulty coping

 Many loved ones find caring for a family member to be stressful, both physically and mentally.
 Many caregivers feel that the entire burden of care rests on their shoulders alone.
 Moreover, the behavior of care recipients can be very challenging.
-If caregivers are unable to accurately assess the situation and the behavior of the care recipient, and if they receive too little support, they may react inappropriately.
+If caregivers are not in a position to accurately assess the situation and the behavior, they may react inappropriately.

 Ignorance